How do I know which Australian immigration agents I can trust?

 MARA registered agents will never call you first to offer you migration ‘opportunities’.
-This a client relationship that always start with the client, i.e. you, contacting the agent.
+This a relationship that always start with the client, i.e. you’ll contact the agent.

 False again.
 You can pay your own visa application charge.
-However, you might still choose to let your migration agent do it for you – but only if you are sure you are dealing with a registered agent!
+However, you might still choose to let your migration agent do it for you – but only do so if you’re sure you’re dealing with a registered agent!

-I have a special relationship with the Department of Immigration and Border Protection.
+I have a special relationship with the Department of Home Affairs

-No-one has a ‘special relationship’ with the Department of Immigration and Border Protection (DIBP).
+No-one has a ‘special relationship’ with the Department of Home Affairs (DoHA).
 It’s just not how it works.
-The DIBP treats all visa applications in a fair and impartial way.
+The DoHA treats all visa applications in a fair and impartial manner.

 I am a skilled migration service provider/Australian Government registered/department registered

-Don’t worry, the Department of Immigration and Border Protection is still processing your visa.
+Don’t worry, the Department of Home Affairs is still processing your visa

-I need to keep your original passport/birth certificate/idendity document to give to the Department of Immigration and Border Protection.
+I need to keep your original passport/birth certificate/idendity document to give to the Department of Home Affairs

-The DIBP usually only want certified copies of original documents.
-In the event that the DIBP wants to see original documents, a DIBP visa officer will ask you for them.
+The DoHA usually only wants certified copies of original documents.
+In the event that the DoHA wants to see original documents, a DoHA visa officer will ask you for them.

 Want to know if you can trust our Australian immigration agents?

-If you’d like to get in touch with us to discuss your Australian immigration journey, please feel free to call us on +27 (0) 21 202 8200.
+If you’d like to get in touch with us to discuss your Australian immigration journey, please feel free to contact us.